 Context matters.
 I appreciate that there is a lot of anger and resentment in the world today.
 In some regards, it feels like these are unusually scary times especially for the more vulnerable amongst us.
 It can be easy when confronted with tragedy or great difficulty to lose your sense of context.
 Because life is lived subjectively, we naturally assume that whatever we are dealing with is worse or at minimum equivalent to what has come before.
 While we wax poetic about the trials and tribulations of our ancestors, we can’t fully understand what they were going through and how it felt to them.
 Secretly, we believe our challenges while different are somewhat comparable (or even worse).

 Progress is not always easy to appreciate.
 For the younger emerging generation, they naturally want change to happen more quickly.
 Since they have no idea how things once were, they are only looking forward to measuring the status quo against a more idealized future.
 They can be overly judgmental of past generations who they hold to a standard that just didn’t exist back then.
 It’s easy to be a critic reading a textbook.
 It’s an interesting fact of life, that we often forget how hard things once were.
 We also often take the efforts of our predecessors for granted.
+We allow no room or appreciation for their context.

 For example, no parent today understands the fear people had moving out west when there was not a scalable federal system of law and order to protect them (and physical violence was never far afoot).
 What about trying to create a local economy out of nothing with no public infrastructure, banks, or laws to aid commerce.
 We can’t fathom how hard it was to unite the Union and Confederacy after the Civil War.
 How can a society right the wrongs of slavery without undergoing dramatic long-term systematic change?
 How many families were asked to sacrifice their sons to rescue other countries from evil and destruction?
 Can most young people even contemplate what it was like to live under the threat of a burgeoning Cold War and the dangers of nuclear conflict?
 How different would parents and grandparents feel about military solutions today if there still was a draft?
 Would the Civil Rights Movement have advanced as quickly as it did without a series of personal tragedies and an unyielding and attentive media?
 All these things affected the leaders of those times.
 Of course, they made flawed decisions, but none of us can argue that progress wasn’t and hasn’t been made.
 And, as a result, we have much better societal problems today.